Charlemagne, le prince à cheval

 Charlemagne, le prince à cheval is a 1993 television miniseries about the life of Charlemagne.
+A French-Portuguese-Italian-Luxembourgish coproduction, the series was directed by Clive Donner; it was his final project before his death in 2010.

+Premise

 Based primarily on an intimate contemporary biography written by the courtier Einhard, it consists of 3 episodes and covers the period from the death of Charlemagne's father Pepin the Short in AD 768 to his coronation as the first Holy Roman Emperor on Christmas Day, AD 800.

+Historical accuracy

 There is a minor anachronism regarding Saxon leader Widukind's surrender and conversion to Christianity, which in reality did not occur until AD 807 or 808.

-The series was directed by Clive Donner; it was his final project before his death in 2010.